QuasarApp/CQtDeployer/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/cqtdeployer)

 ## Donate
-If you want to help the project, then you can donate a small amount to our bitcoin wallet.
+If you want to support the project,you can donate into our bitcoin wallet.

 ### Bitcoin address - 1NJNbDKmezcUcHRfzpBeq2fHeG21oEKX8Q